AdaCore/spark2014/docs/ug/usage_scenarios.rst

   introduce aliasing, that is, they can allow the same object to be visible through different names at the same program point.
 This makes it difficult to reason about a program as modifying the object under one of the names will also modify the other names.
-What is more, access types come with their on load of common mistakes, like double frees and dangling pointers.
+What is more, access types come with their own load of common mistakes, like double frees and dangling pointers.

 * |SPARK| also prevents dependencies on the elaboration order by ensuring that